-The Kettle Valley Railway (KVR) is an abandoned railroad track that winds across the Okanagan and Similkameen region in southern BC.
-All told it offers over 650 km of cycling.
-The 80 km section from Myra Canyon near Kelowna through to Penticton is one of the most popular, though it’s the short 12 km (7.5 mi) Myra Canyon section that draws the biggest crowds of all.
+The 80 km section from Myra Canyon near Kelowna through to Penticton is one of the most popular, though it’s the short 12 km (one way) Myra Canyon to Ruth Station section that draws the biggest crowds of all.

-The section through Myra Canyon has been termed the jewel of the Kettle Valley Railway Trail.
-It was out of commission for five years after the 2003 forest fire destroyed 13 of its 18 famous wooden trestles.
-It didn’t reopen until June 2008 and since then it’s become tremendously popular, drawing up to 100,000 hikers and cyclists annually.
+The Myra Canyon section was out of commission for five years after the 2003 forest fire destroyed 13 of its 18 famous wooden trestles.
+It didn’t reopen until June 2008 and since then it’s become tremendously popular, drawing 100,000 plus hikers and cyclists annually.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.